Howard Hubbard: Retirement, marriage, and death

-Hubbard suffered a stroke in July 2022.
+Hubbard suffered a heart attack in July 2015 and a stroke in July 2022.

-In November 2022, Hubbard petitioned the Holy See to remove him from the clerical state, while maintaining his innocence against sexual abuse allegations.
-Hubbard said he requested laicization because he was already unable to function as a priest due to the diocese's policy of barring any clergy with active investigations from public ministry, though the diocese said that was not policy and that Hubbard had removed himself from active ministry.
-One publication reported that Hubbard has requested the dispensation so that he would be free to marry.
+In November 2022, Hubbard petitioned the Vatican to laicize him, explaining that he was already unable to function as a priest due to the diocese's policy of barring any clergy with active investigations from public ministry.
+The diocese said that was not their policy and that Hubbard had removed himself from active ministry.